folbricht/desync/README.md

 - **Compression** — only zstd compression and uncompressed stores are supported.
 - **Serving casync clients** — desync can stand in for the casync binary on SSH servers for read-only chunk serving.
 Set `CASYNC_REMOTE_PATH=desync` on the client.
 - **catar limitations** — SELinux and ACLs in existing catar files are ignored and won't be present in newly created catars.
 FCAPs are supported only as a verbatim copy of the `security.capability` XAttr.
+- **FUSE mounting** — `mount-index` needs the FUSE bindings, which cover Linux, macOS and FreeBSD.
+Elsewhere the command exists but reports that it's unavailable.

 ## Links